A primer on the closure of algebraic complexity classes under factoring: Factoring via Lagrange Inversion

 \begin{theorem}[ {\cite[Theorem 9.1]{CKS2019}}] Let $f(\vecx)$ be a polynomial of degree $d$ in $n$ variables which can be computed by a formula of size $s$.
 If $g(\vecx)$ is a degree-$r$ factor of $f$, then it can be computed by a formula of size $\poly(s,n,d,r^{O(\log r)})$. \end{theorem}

-To avoid divisions, a reasonable try would be to extend the techniques of Sinhababu and Thierauf for factoring branching programs (\Cref{subsec:abp}).
+To avoid divisions, a reasonable attempt would be to extend the techniques of Sinhababu and Thierauf for factoring branching programs (\Cref{subsec:abp}).
 All but the last step of solving a linear system (equivalently, computing a determinant) can indeed be done using small formulas.
 Unfortunately, we do not know of any $\poly(n)$-sized formulas for the $n \times n$ symbolic determinant.
-Thus the question of factor closure for formulas is still open.
+Thus the question of factor closure for formulas remained open, till a breakthrough appeared in 2025 \cite{BKRRSS2025}.
+This paper eliminated the need for iterations, unlike Newton or Hensel.
+It is based on a fundamental, analytic result on the power series root due to Furstenberg \cite[Prop.2]{Fur1967}.
+As the authors also note~\cite[Section 1.2.1]{BKRRSS2025}, we can alternatively use Lagrange inversion (\Cref{thm:lagrange-inversion}), whose surprising connection to root-finding we now present.